survivejs/webpack-book/manuscript/appendices/05_searching_with_react.md

   // Here's the magic.
 Set up `import` to tell webpack
   // to split here and load search index dynamically.
   //
-  // Note that you need to shim Promise.all for
+  // You need to shim Promise.all for
   // older browsers and Internet Explorer! return Promise.all([
     import('lunr'),